 Credit risk arises from the non-performance by counterparties of contractual financial obligations.
 The Company's primary counterparties related to its cash and cash equivalents and term investment carry an investment grade rating as assessed by external rating agencies.
 The Company maintains all of its cash and cash equivalents and term investment with major Canadian and Brazilian financial institutions.
 Deposits held with these institutions may exceed the amount of insurance provided on such deposits.
 The Company's promissory notes are held by directors of the Company.
+Management has assessed the credit risk associated with these promissory notes and based on the credit-worthiness of the parties involved, the Company has assessed a low risk credit risk.

-The Company's maximum exposure to credit risk at the balance sheet date is the carrying value of cash and cash equivalents, term investment and sundry receivables.
+The Company's maximum exposure to credit risk at the statement of financial position date is the carrying value of cash and cash equivalents, promissory notes receivable and term.